kevinweber/wbounce/readme.txt

 Notice: If a plugin or service doesn't offer such a shortcode, you can still insert any HTML code.
 I’m pretty sure that every useful newsletter service offers at least a piece of HTML code that works with wBounce :-)

+= wBounce does not fire, scripts are not loaded or jQuery is loaded too late.
+What's wrong? = Probably your theme does not implement the wp_footer() function in the appropriate position, if at all.
+Always have it just before the closing </body> tag of your theme. [#support](https://wordpress.org/support/topic/plugin-does-not-fire-the-popup?replies=3#post-6530865)

 = How to use Jetpack's Subscriptions module with wBounce? = Use Jetpack's shortcode within the wBounce content field:
 `[jetpack_subscription_form]`